kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     *   A new tag could be introduced to signify that a zero value is permissible, even with a default.
     *   <strong>Drawback:</strong> Adds complexity by introducing another tag and complicates the mental model.
 3. <strong>Compile-Time or Runtime Default Value Check:</strong>
-    *   <strong>Compile-Time Check:</strong> During code generation, the `+default` tag could be parsed, and if it refers to a zero value, validation logic could be adjusted accordingly.
+    *   <strong>Compile-Time Check:</strong> During code generation, the `+k8s:default` tag could be parsed, and if it refers to a zero value, validation logic could be adjusted accordingly.
     *   <strong>Drawback:</strong> Complex implementation, requires more information to be available during code generation.
     *   <strong>Runtime Check:</strong> Validation logic could check if the provided default value is a zero value and skip certain checks.
     *   <strong>Drawback:</strong> Considered overly-complicated ("gross") and potentially impacts performance.
     *   <strong>Benefit:</strong> Closest to correct.
-4. <strong>Make `+optional` on non-pointer fields be advisory:</strong>
+4. <strong>Make `+k8s:optional` on non-pointer fields be advisory:</strong>
     * If we find an optional string field, the optional tag can be used as documentation, but the actual validation will rely on the format-checking (e.g. dns-label).
 To an end user this means that what used to be a "field is required" error now becomes a "not a dns-label" error.
 Only slightly worse.

 #### Addressing the Problem with Valid Zero Values Using the Linter